Apply for a joint tenancy

 Before making an application, please also see our guidance.

-Completed application forms should be returned to the Residents and Estates team who will let you know their decision within 15 working days of the application and required supporting documentation being returned.
+Completed application forms should be returned to the Residents and Estates team who aim to will let you know their decision within 15 working days of the application and required supporting documentation being returned.
 If there are any delays we will let you know.

 The death of a joint tenant

-If you are an existing joint tenant and your partner dies, you may be able take over sole tenancy of the property providing there has been no previous succession.
+If you are an existing joint tenant and your partner dies, you may be able to take over sole tenancy of the property providing there has been no previous succession.